 A Living Framework

 This project successfully cemented regional partnerships, opening doors to future collaborative efforts and giving local governments a suite of tools that continue to be used today.
 CONNECT Our Future revealed the highest priorities and opportunities within our region.
 As a result, it prompted numerous other initiatives, including the Regional Freight Mobility Plan, the Regional Transit Plan (CONNECT Beyond), Healthy Communities, Career Headlight and an enhanced Prosperity for Greater Charlotte economic strategy, supplying a vast amount of community data for each.
-It also led to the development of an annual training program for local government staff, CCOG University, regarding these needs.
+It also led to the development of an annual training program for local government staff, Centralina Learns, regarding these needs.
 Additional CONNECT Our Future implementation measures include:

 - Metropolitan Planning Organizations are using the CONNECT Our Future community plans scenario and place types to model population and employment growth forecasts as part of the Metropolitan Transportation Plans.